poma/SshConnect/README.md

 For normal operation you will need:

 * [.NET Framework 4.0](http://www.microsoft.com/en-us/download/details.aspx?id=17851)
-* Your amazon access and secret keys (grab them [here](https://portal.aws.amazon.com/gp/aws/securityCredentials))
+* Your Amazon Web Services access and secret keys (grab them [here](https://portal.aws.amazon.com/gp/aws/securityCredentials))
 * Your private ssh key (.ppk)
 * Putty.exe (you can download it from [official site](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html))

-And don't forget to configure your region URL if it is not default (N. Virginia)
+And don't forget to configure your AWS region URL if it is not default (N. Virginia)

 Enjoy.